JohanScheepers/Sensors/README.md

 # IOT Sensor Network

 A comprehensive suite of IOT sensor nodes designed for agricultural and industrial monitoring.
-Built on the **Semteck LR** range architecture with support for **ARM (STM32)** architecture and utilizing **BME280** sensors as base, these nodes communicate via a meshed protocol.
+Built on the **Semteck LR** range architecture with support for **ARM (STM32)** architecture and utilizing **BME280** sensors as base, these nodes communicate via a mesh protocol.

 <img src="./assets/box.webp" width="500"/>